pdjr-signalk/signalk-notification-injector/README.md

 Required.
 Default is not checked (do not provide a websocket service).

-__Protected?__ specifies whether or not messages must include a password in order to use the TCP interface.
+__Password protected?__ specifies whether or not messages to this interface must include a password in order to use the plugin.
 Required.
 Default is checked (require a password).

-__Port__ defines the TCP port number on which to listen for websocket connections.
+__Port__ specifies the TCP port number on which to listen for websocket connections.
 Required.
 Default is 6543.

-### Notification defaults
+### Default notification properties

-These properties define what default values will be used by the plugin when it constructs a notification from a received message.
+These settings define default values which will be used by the plugin when it constructs a notification from a received message.
-Setting defaults is a way of simplifying the content of most incoming messages.
+Setting defaults can be a way of simplifying the content of incoming messages.
 Defaults can always be over-ridden on a per-message basis.

-__Default path__ defines the root in the notifications tree where the plugin will place notifications which do not specify an absolute notification key (that is a key which begins with 'notifications...').
+__Default notification path__ specifies the root in the Signal K data  tree where the plugin will place notifications derived from messages which do not themselves specify an absolute notification key (that is a key which begins with 'notifications...').
 The supplied path must be absolute (i.e. must begin with 'notifications.').
 Required.
 Default is 'notifications.injector'.

-__Default state__ defines the value to be used for the notification state field if no state is specified in a message.
+__Default notification state__ specifies the value to be used for the state property of notifications derived from messages which do not themselves specify a notification state.
 Required.
 Default value is 'alert'.

-__Default method__ defines the values to be used for the notification method field if no values are specified in a message.
+__Default notification methods__ specifies the values to be used for thes method property of notifications derived from messages which do not themselves specify a notication method or methods.
 Required.
 The default value is to specify no methods.

-### Access security
+### Security settings

-These properties define whether or not a simple keyword-based security check should be applied to incoming messages.
+These settings configure the security measures which can be applied to the various plugin service interfaces.

-__Perform access check on__ defines which communication interfaces will have a security chcek applied to their incoming messages.
+__Allowed network client addresses__ specifies a space separated list of client IP addresses from which connections to the UDP and TCP interfaces will be accepted.
+The wildcard '\*' can be used in any part of an address.
 Required.
-Default is to apply security checks to all interfaces.
+The default value is '*.*.*.*' which allows connection from all clients.

-__Passwords__ defines a space separated collection of keywords, one of which must be included in messages presented to interfaces on which access checking is enabled.
+__Access passwords__ specifies a space separated collection of passwords, one of which must be included in messages presented to plugin interfaces on which password protection is enabled.
 Required.
-Default value is 'letmein 0000' and you should change this.
+Default value is 'letmein 0000'.

 ## Usage